- Houston Utility Assistance: Find Help To Pay Your Light Bill

 Texas CEAP (Comprehensive Energy Assistance Program) is a yearly program that helps low-income seniors to pay their utility bills.

-While other a Harris County energy assistance program will typically only help with one month of rent assistance, Texas CEAP can help for as much as 6-8 months.
+While other Harris County energy assistance programs will typically only help with one month of rent assistance, Texas CEAP can help for as much as 6-8 months.

 Editor’s note: This program is sometimes referred to as LIHEAP or Low Income Energy Assistance Program.

 To qualify you must fall into one of the following categories: